In Patagonia

-In Patagonia is an English travel book by Bruce Chatwin, published in 1977, about Patagonia, the southern part of South America.
+In Patagonia is an English travel book by Bruce Chatwin, published in 1977.
+In it, Chatwin describes his travels in Patagonia, the southern part of South America.

 Preparations

 During the Second World War, Chatwin and his mother stayed at the home of his paternal grandparents, who had a curiosity cabinet that fascinated him.
 Among the items it contained was a "piece of brontosaurus" (actually a mylodon, a giant sloth), which had been sent to Chatwin's grandmother by her cousin Charles Amherst Milward.

 In a cave in Chilean Patagonia, Milward had discovered the remains of a giant sloth, which he later sold to the British Museum.
 He sent his cousin a piece of the animal's skin.
 The skin was later lost, but it inspired Chatwin decades later to visit Patagonia.

 In 1972, Chatwin was hired by the Sunday Times Magazine as an adviser on art and architecture.
 In 1972, he interviewed the 93-year-old architect and designer Eileen Gray in her Paris salon, where he noticed a map of the area of South America called Patagonia, which she had painted.
 "I've always wanted to go there," Bruce told her.
 "So have I," she replied.
 "Go there for me."